lynn-twinkl/twinkl-github-workshop/docs/github-commands.md

 git mv path/to/old_filename path/to/new_filename
 ```

+> [!IMPORTANT]
-When working inside a git repostiry, make sure you always add `git` before `mv`.
+> When working inside a git repostiry, make sure you always add `git` before `mv`.
 This will ensure that the movement or renaming of the file is also tracked in your repo.
+Same applies for `rm` commands.

 **Local-only files**